-#9 Updated by Katherine Lato over 2 years ago
+#9 Updated by Katherine Lato almost 3 years ago

 4/30/18 status: The work is largely complete, except for two modules that have not yet been written: the fast photon propagation / optical digitization module, and the response and digitization module for AuxDet detector elements (outside the TPC).
 The latter module is experiment / detector dependent, so needs to be provided by the experiments by re-factoring existing detsim modules into the new structure.